rust-lang/rust/src/doc/rustc-dev-guide/src/mir/passes.md

 This indicates that the result may be **stolen** by a subsequent query – this is an optimization to avoid cloning the MIR.
 Attempting to use a stolen result will cause a panic in the compiler.
-Therefore, it is important that you do not accidently read from these intermediate queries without the consideration of the dependency in the MIR processing pipeline.
+Therefore, it is important that you do not accidentally read from these intermediate queries without the consideration of the dependency in the MIR processing pipeline.

 Because of this stealing mechanism, some care must be taken to